bluegraybox/Chicken-n-Egg/narrative.md

 ### Web Apps

 So web apps are another good place to start tinkering with Erlang.
 Erlang has a range of web application frameworks, so you can decide how much of the heavy lifting you want to do.
 As you saw, Spooky lets you simple stuff easily, but it's fairly low-level.

-ChicagoBoss is a richer, Django-like framework with URL dispatching and page templates.
+ChicagoBoss is a richer, Django-like framework with an ORM, URL dispatching, and page templates (with Django syntax, no less).
+Wait, _Object_-Relational Mapper?
+What's that doing in a functional language?
+Yeah, ok, really they're proplists with a parameterized module and a bunch of auto-generated helper functions wrapped around them.
+They're still immutable; don't freak out.
+ChicagoBoss just makes them a little easier to work with.
+It also gives you some enticing extras like a built in message queue and email server.
+The ChicagoBoss tutorial is really concise and well-written, so I'll leave it at that.

+If you want to get into the nuts and bolts of proper HTTP request handling, take a look at WebMachine.
+Most web frameworks leave out or gloss over a lot of the richness of the HTTP protocol.
+WebMachine gives you a lot of control over every step of the request handling, and forces you to think it through.
+It's not the most intuitive for beginners, but it's an education.

 ```